-- Dingo – looks like a dog but is not a dog.
+- Dingo – The dingo looks like a dog but is not a domesticated dog.
 It can be dangerous when spotted in a pack.
-Please don’t feed them, and keep an eye on small kids when dingo is close by.
+Please don’t feed them and keep an eye on small kids when dingoes are close by.

-- Crocodiles – There are two types of crocodiles in Australia, freshwater and saltwater (commonly called salties).
-Freshies are small and timid.
-On the other hand, salties are a completely different story – don’t come close, don’t shoot selfies with them.
-They are opportunists and machines designed to kill.
+- Crocodiles – There are two types of crocodiles in Australia: freshwater and saltwater (commonly called “salties”).
+Freshies are small and timid, but salties are a completely different story – do not come close, and do not take selfies with them.
+They are opportunistic and deadly machines.

-- Goannas – they are con artists, will get too locked ice boxes, jump from trees and access stuck up high stuff that looked safely stored.
-Keep small children and pets away.
+- Goannas – They are con artists and will find a way to access locked ice boxes or jump from trees to reach items that look safely stored.
+Keep small children and pets away from them.

-- Kangaroos and wallabies – I love them, fluffy and beautiful, except Red Kangaroos – they are big and could be aggressive.
+- Kangaroos and wallabies – I love these fluffy and beautiful creatures, except for Red Kangaroos – they are be big and can be aggressive.
 I’m always wary around them.

-- “Drop bears“ – predatory version of koala, it can attack people by dropping onto their heads from above when they walk beneath them.
-While this hoax may seem legit, it is not – that’s just a hoax designed to scare tourists.
-Koalas exist, but it’s very uncommon to spot them while camping.
+- “Drop bears“ – are a predatory version of koalas that supposedly attack people by dropping onto their heads from above when they walk beneath them.
+While this hoax may seem legit, it is not true – it is designed to scare tourists.
+While koalas do exist, it is very uncommon to spot them while camping.

 Basic outback camping equipment

 Below are basic equipment items when you are outback camping with a tent:

 - A tent